woffenden/good-repo-poc/README.md

 # good-repo-poc

-Proof of Concept of a good repository
+> An _opinionated_ approach of a "good" repository.